"Ken is to chefs what Danny Clinch is to musicians, the go-to photographer of the A-list."

 ABOUT KEN

-Ken is a freelance photographer based in NYC specializing in cookbooks, concerts and food events.
+Ken Goodman is a food and music photographer specializing in cookbooks, concerts and food events.
 Prior to photography, Ken spent 20 great years in the restaurant industry as a classically trained chef with a culinary degree from Johnson & Wales University.
 He still satisfies his cooking vice as a long-time member of the competition barbecue team IQUE, past winners of the Jack Daniel's World Championship of Barbecue.
+Ken is also an official photographer for the Jacques Pépin Foundation, the F&W Classic in Aspen, and Bocuse d'Or Team USA.

 COOKBOOK AUTHOR TESTIMONIALS